home-assistant/home-assistant.io/source/_integrations/generic.markdown

 Home Assistant offers the Generic IP Camera through **Configuration -> Integrations -> Generic IP Camera**.

-You must enter a url in at least one of the fields **Still Image URL** or **Stream Source URL**, the others are optional.
+You must enter a URL in at least one of the fields **Still Image URL** or **Stream Source URL**, the others are optional.
 Click next to continue.

 Alternatively, Home Assistant can load this integration via `configuration.yaml`; add the following to your `configuration.yaml` file: